 off from your benefits.
 If you lie to your doctor, say about not having previous medical care for your neck in a neck injury claim under the DBA, and the insurance company thereafter obtains a previous medical record or MRI proving that you did indeed have a previous injury, your pay will likely be suspended.
 Oftentimes, if your overseas job exacerbated your previous injury, you will be entitled to benefits.
 Judge do not like when claimants lie, so make sure you are upfront with your physician.

-For more information about our DBA practice, entitlement to DBA compensation and medical care and tips for settling your DBA Claim please call Tim Nies day or night at 877-DBA-LAW1 or visit www.defensebaseactlawyers.com
+For more information about our DBA practice, entitlement to DBA compensation and medical care and for free advice on any of these 5 tips for settling your Defense Base Act claim, please call Tim Nies day or night at 877-DBA-LAW1 or visit www.defensebaseactlawyers.com